Can You Charge Your Customers a Credit Card Processing Fee?

 Convenience fees vs. surcharges

-Sometimes businesses will try to mitigate their processing costs by charging a fee whenever a customer uses a credit card.
+Sometimes businesses will try to mitigate their processing costs by charging credit card fees to customers whenever they use a credit card.
 Two kinds of fees are the most common: convenience fees and surcharges.

 There are specific cases where either fee may be appropriate, but it’s important to know when it’s both appropriate and legal to use each.